 A contractor cannot always determine in advance the depth at which an adequate water supply will be found.
 Wells in neighbouring areas offer some guidance, but no definite assurance.

 Choosing a Site

-Property owners often drill or bore wells before construction begins on a house.
+Property owners often drill or bore wells before construction begins for a house.
 This is an excellent idea, for if a satisfactory water supply cannot be found, they are able to change building plans.
 A well should not be located in any area (e.g. basement, below a paved driveway, under power lines, or under the eaves of a building) where it is extremely difficult to maintain the well or to remove the pump for repairs.

-The size of opening in the screen depends on the particles size of the sand and gravel.
+The size of the opening in the screen depends on the size of the sand and gravel particles.
 The slot openings are sized so that about 60 percent of the finer materials surrounding the screen can be kept out during development.
 The remaining 40 percent of the coarser sand or gravel will form a natural filter around the screen.
 The slot number of the screen represents the width of the opening in thousands of an inch.
 For example, No. 6 slot means that the width of the slot is six one thousands (0.006) of an inch.

 For assistance in the installation or maintenance of your well, please call Roger Boadway Enterprises today!